Kamal (Deploy to any VPS)#

 Pegasus supports container-based deployment to any Linux server using Kamal.

 Kamal will deploy the app as Docker containers, and will also deploy the database and any other services that are required.
-It will also configure a load balancer (Traefik to route traffic to the app as well as configure SSL certificates using LetsEncrypt.
+It will also configure a load balancer (kamal-proxy) to route traffic to the app and configure SSL certificates using LetsEncrypt.

-In the setup here we will run all the services on a single server however Kamal is designed to work with multiple servers, so you can easily move services to separate servers and update the Kamal configuration in deploy/config/deploy.yml.
+By default, Pegasus will run all the services on a single server, but Kamal is designed to work with multiple servers, so you can easily move services to separate servers and update the Kamal configuration in config/deploy.yml.

 Screencast#

-You can watch a screencast showing how to deploy to a Digital Ocean Droplet with Kamal here:
+You can watch a screencast showing how to deploy to a Hetzner server with Kamal here:

 Or follow along with the documentation below.